pcnoic/christos.id/_posts/2024-01-05-paxos-in-rust.md

 ### why paxos?

 Paxos is a Greek island in the Ionian Sea, lying just south of Corfu.
-I've never been, but I read extremely positive things.
+I've never been, but I read some good things.
 Now, the Paxos family of protocols, designed for solving consensus in a network of unreliable processors, was named after that small island, some miles of Greece's west coast.
 This name choice is attributed to Leslie Lamport, the creator of the Paxos protocol.
 There's an interesting backstory to this naming.
 Lamport initially presented the protocol in a paper titled *"The Part-Time Parliament"* which was written in a parable-like style.
 In this paper, he described a fictional parliament on the island of Paxos, which had developed a highly reliable way of reaching consensus despite the fact that its members were frequently absent.
 This allegorical presentation was intended to make the concepts of the protocol—which involves complex mechanisms for ensuring that a network of nodes can agree on a single value despite failures—more understandable and engaging.
 The narrative style of the original paper, however, initially led to the protocol being not taken as seriously as Lamport had hoped.
 It took some time for the computer science community to appreciate the elegance and robustness of the Paxos protocol, which is now considered a fundamental contribution to the field of distributed systems.

 ### reinventing the parable

 Imagine you're part of a football team.
 Following practice, the team enjoys dining out together.
 Typically, the team debates between pizza and burgers.
 You prefer everyone choosing the same dining spot post-practice for a more enjoyable experience.
 Thus, there's a need for consensus on the field about the dining choice – be it burgers or pizza.
 However, a challenge arises: _the coach left early._ Post-practice fatigue and hunger make the team easily distracted, desiring a quick decision.
 Additionally, shouting over the team's loud discussions at the field won't work; your suggestions could be drowned out.
 You might think:

 > Peer-to-peer (or person-to-person) communication is the sole method to reach a unanimous decision.

 This scenario mirrors challenges in distributed systems, where numerous servers must agree on common events or information in an asynchronous setting.

 Paxos, an early paper on distributed consensus algorithms, involves multiple rounds to help servers agree on a value proposed by a group member.
 This algorithm employs peer-to-peer communication, with each peer playing one of three roles: *proposer*, *acceptor*, or *learner*.
 These roles can coexist on a single server, meaning a server can _simultaneously_ be a proposer, acceptor, and learner.
 Returning to the football analogy, for simplicity, let's separate these roles: half the team as proposers, a quarter as acceptors, and a quarter as learners.
 Proposers suggest dining locations to acceptors, who evaluate these suggestions based on certain criteria.
 Once an acceptor favors a majority of proposals, they inform the learner.
 For example, if an acceptor favors burgers, they notify the learner that the team majority prefers burgers.
 Interestingly, another acceptor might favor pizza, informing the learner of a preference for pizza.
 It's then up to the learner to announce the team's majority choice based on acceptors' messages.
 The algorithm continues through multiple iterations until the learner declares a consensus.

 ### foreword

 We won't discuss the "why" and the steps the algorithm goes through to reach consensus.
 If you are interested in why the Paxos Algorithm works, you can look at a great brief introduction in this [Google Tech Talk](https://www.youtube.com/watch?v=d7nAGI_NZPk).

-Secondly, I assume that the proof and the theory works, and this article will be mainly about the implementation.
+I am also making the assumption that the proof and the theory works, and this article will be mainly about the implementation.

 ### introduction